Arkose Labs API Guide

 Scenario

 A fraudster tries to sign in to a website.
-They are not classified as a high risk session by the Arkose Labs Platform and they get through.
+They are not classified as a high risk session Arkose Bot Manager and they get through.
 The customer sends the session details to the non-legit sessions API for evaluation by Arkose's analysts.

 More Information